junquant/mlproject/report/proposal.md

 **Principal Component Analysis**

-The following steps were taken to conduct PCA on the dataset
+The following steps were taken to conduct PCA on the dataset:

 1. Run an initial PCA on the dataset (excluding the timestamp and activityID)
 2. Find out which columns affect the components the most
 3. Normalize those columns